HasanLanewala/hasanlanewala.github.io/index.md

 ## Welcome to my GitHub Page !

 I am Hasan Lanewala, a Mechanical Engineer from the University of Waterloo.
-Originally from Karachi Pakistan, I'm a big fan of the outdoors and like to make travel videos on my experiences.
-I am also a diver, runner and love to play squash !
+Originally from Karachi Pakistan, I'm a big fan of the outdoors (especially the ocean and the mountains).
+I am also a diver, runner and love to play squash.

+Feel free to reach out to me at hasanlanewala@gmail.com !

 ### PERSONAL SUMMARY